ekatralis/PyKLU/README.md

 X = solver.solve(B)
 ```
-The default behavior is to return a new array (copy and then perform in-place operations).
+The default behavior (`copy=True`) is to allocate a new array, copy B into it, and then perform the solve in-place on that copy.
 The function can be used to perform in-place operations instead by setting `copy = False`.
 It is worth noting, that if the RHS is incompatible with the format expected (column-major, contiguous and float64), the operation will not be performed in place.

 If the RHS has the correct format, it is possible to use the following functions to perform in-place operations, without performing any checks:
 ```python